JensvanZutphen/svelte-NET-Test/README.md

 - **Type-safe communication** between frontend and backend
 - **Modern development workflow** with Docker and CI/CD

-Perfect for developers looking to build scalable, maintainable full-stack applications.
+Perfect for developers looking to build scalable, maintainable full-stai dontck applications.

 ## ✨ What Makes This Template Special